04092000f/Food-Image-Classification-App/README.md

 📸🍴 Try it now and share your delicious discoveries with us!
 Your feedback is essential in refining the app's performance and enhancing its accuracy.

----

-Feel free to customize this GitHub description according to your preferences and project details.